tanrax/org-social-relay/README.md

 #### Discover new feeds

 Every day at midnight, Relay analyzes the feeds of all registered users to discover new feeds they follow.

+#### Cleanup stale feeds

+Every 3 days at 2 AM, Relay automatically removes feeds that haven't been successfully fetched (HTTP 200) in the last 3 days.
+This keeps the relay efficient by removing inactive or dead feeds.